AI Video Camera Jitter and Unwanted Pan Fix

 found footage, real-life feel, immersive

-Step 3: Zero every camera motion control
+Step 3: Enable static camera / zero every motion control

-- Camera Control -> Locked
+- Camera Control panel -> check "Static Camera"

-# Pika 2.0
+# Pika (2.5)

-- Motion strength -> 0.1 to 0.2
+- Motion strength -> 0.1 to 0.2 (lowest stable)

-- Camera control -> Lock
+- Camera control -> Lock / off

 - Subject motion -> low

-- Camera motion -> 0 / None
+- Camera motion -> 0 / None; avoid camera-movement keywords in the prompt

-# Luma Dream Machine
+# Luma Dream Machine (Ray3 / Ray3.14)

-- Camera control -> Lock if exposed
+- Camera Motion -> none / static if exposed

-Step 4: Disable Smart / Auto motion
+Step 4: Disable smart / auto motion

 # Runway